Paul Monaghan – Chief Executive

 Jaime Boswell – Head of Accreditation

 Jaime comes from an accounting and taxation background, with professional qualifications and experience in both.
-Over the last decade, he has worked for a range of accountancy firms – from small family businesses to one of the top ten accountancy firms – and has experience working with a variety of clients, from small sole traders to big plc corporates.
+Over the past decade, he has worked for a range of accountancy firms – from small family businesses to one of the top 10 accountancy firms – and has experience working with a variety of clients, from small sole traders to big plc corporates.

 Jaime believes that every business should be transparent with their reports and taxes, and present them in a way that can be understood by the user.